frehberg/zeromq_testsuite/README.md

    Follow RobotFramework installation guide http://robotframework.org.
-You will require version starting from 2.8.2 or from latest version fromrepository (implementing support for timeout for Wait For Process).
+You will require version starting from 2.8.1 or from latest version fromrepository.

    If you are familiar with installing Python packages and have pip available, just run the following command: